 Introduce the ADKAR Model.
 Talk through several examples of easy-to-understand and universal changes (i.e., resolving a behavior issue with child, losing weight, quitting smoking, etc.) and how the ADKAR Model applies.

-ADKAR individual exercise: Employees should now complete the ADKAR exercise for a personal change.
-Those who feel comfortable can share their experience (you’ll be surprised by how many will share).
-You may want to provide the paperback book, “Employee’s Survival Guide to Change.”
-This book includes worksheets for ADKAR.
+Ask each individual to complete the ADKAR exercise for a personal change.
+Those who feel comfortable can share their experience (you will be surprised by how many will share).
+You may want to provide them with a copy of Employee’s Survival Guide to Change, which includes helpful context and ADKAR worksheets.

-Discuss the employee's ADKAR assessment of themselves.
-Allow them to provide background and explanation on each area of their ADKAR assessment.
+Discuss the employee's ADKAR Assessment of themselves.
+Allow them to provide background and explanation on each area of their ADKAR Assessment.

 Create an individual change action plan with the employee that will help them overcome their barriers to change.